slokita25bai11305-dr/digital-portfolio/README.md

 Module 5: Cybercrime Awareness & Prevention
 Goal: Act as a safety resource for your community.

-Part A (Case Study): A 200–250 word breakdown of a specific crime (e.g., UPI Fraud or Phishing).
+Part A (Case Study): A  breakdown of a specific crime (e.g., UPI Fraud or Phishing).

-Part B (Prevention): An 8-point checklist.
+Part B (Prevention): A checklist.
 Mandatory: Include UPI safety tips and the 1930 Helpline/National Cyber Crime Portal info.

 Report Focus: Personal reflection on a surprising fact or a habits .